tscanlin/developers.optimizely.com/src/content/rest/reference/oauth/4-redirection.md

 anchor: redirection
 fields:
   access_token: <b>Implicit grants only.</b> If you are using the implicit grant flow, this key will contain a valid access token you can use to access the REST API on behalf of the authorizing user.
 Jump to [Authentication](#authentication-oauth) for instructions on using an access token to access the REST API.
   code: <b>Authorization code grants only.</b> If you are using the authorization code flow, this parameter contains an authorization code, which you can use to exchange for an access token and refresh token.
+The authorization code will expire in 10 minutes and can only be used once.
 Jump to [Authorization Code](#authorization-code) for instructions on obtaining an access token.
   token_type: <b>Implicit grants only.</b> As of March 2015, the only supported type is `bearer`.
   state: The state you provided in the authorization request.
 You should verify this value matches the state you provided earlier.
   expires_in: <b>Implicit grants only.</b> The TTL for this token in seconds.
 As of March 2015, all access tokens will expire in 2 hours (`7200`).